 You might wonder if we can prevent overfitting by spuriously copying two classes into many classes.
 Unfortunately, this alone doesn’t help since a good model for the problem would have good top-2 accuracy, therefore reducing the problem to the binary case.
 For multiple classes to help, the classes have to be reasonably hard to distinguish.

 What’s the moral of this story?
 ImageNet curiously contains some 120 different dog breeds, such as the Appenzeller, Blenheim Spaniel, Otterhound, Bluetick Coonhound, Groenendael, and the Schipperke, to name a few.
 This benchmark artifact might seem frivolous.
 After all, most humans struggle to identify any of these.
 Unexpectedly, though, having many similar classes makes it harder—not easier—to overfit to the test set.
+Much like SOTA psychology, what appears to be an irrational quirk of the community’s benchmark design turns out to be a structural safeguard.

 Researchers compete but they collaborate just as much.
 The impressive software ecosystem growing around benchmarks makes it easy to share resources for model development.
 You’d never start from scratch if you tried out a new idea.
-You’ll always take the most similar piece of code you can find and incrementally tweak it.
+You’d always take the most similar piece of code you can find and incrementally tweak it.

 Collaboration and code sharing mean that researchers try out similar things.
 We can see this empirically by looking at model similarity.
 Suppose one model has 90% accuracy and another model has 75% accuracy.
-What’s the chance that the two models agree on a randomly chosen point?
-If each model erred on a random subset of points independently, we’d see the two models agree on a randomly chosen point with probability 0.9\times 0.75 + 0.1\times 0.25 = 0.7\,.
-This is, in a sense, the baseline level of agreement that follows from the accuracy numbers if errors are independent and random.
-Highly accurate models must agree a lot.
-Two models are more similar than expected if the agreement is significantly higher than this baseline value.
+What’s the chance that the two binary classifiers agree on a randomly chosen point?
+If each classifier erred on a random subset of points independently, we’d see the two models agree on a randomly chosen point with probability 0.9\times 0.75 + 0.1\times 0.25 = 0.7\,.
+This is the baseline level of agreement that follows from the accuracy numbers if errors are independent and random.
+For a multi-class problem with C classes, the chance that both models are wrong but agree goes down to 0.1\times 0.25\times \frac1{C}.
+For ILSVRC-2012 (C=1000) the baseline is therefore roughly 0.675 rather than 0.7.
+Still, highly accurate models must agree a lot.
+Two models are more similar than expected if the agreement is significantly higher than this random baseline value.

 We can look at a set of ImageNet models and ask, what is the average similarity between pairs of models from this set.
 ImageNet models turn out to have higher than expected model similarity.
 This has interesting theoretical consequences.
 Evaluating models with high similarity is like evaluating fewer models.
 There can only be so many functions that agree a lot.
 As a result, it’s possible to prove stronger generalization bounds for the holdout method for model families of high similarity.
-This works for in the non-adaptive as well as the adaptive case.
+This works in the non-adaptive as well as the adaptive case.

 To summarize, dataset and code sharing lead to high model similarity, which in turn mitigates test set overuse somewhat.